Coral bleaching: Jarvis Island

-Eight severe and two moderate bleaching events occurred between 1960 and 2016 in the coral community in Jarvis Island, with the 2015–16 bleaching displaying the unprecedented severity in the record.
+Jarvis Island is an island in the Pacific Ocean originally surrounded by 100 meters of ancient coral reef.
+Eight severe and two moderate bleaching events occurred between 1960 and 2016 in the coral community in Jarvis Island, with the 2015 to 2016 bleaching displaying the unprecedented severity in the record.
+The level of hard coral present decreased from 18.7% in 2015 to 0.4% in 2016.
+This event represented a 98% decline in coral reef coverage.

+The Sekisei Lagoon has one of the largest reefs in Japan and has been the subject of a large amount of bleaching in recent years.

 Japan

 About 94% of the corals on Japan's Iriomote Island in the Ryukyu Islands bleached during a significant coral bleaching event that occurred in 2016.
 Prior to this event, the region typically experienced multiple typhoons during July and August.
 However, during this particular event, no typhoon was detected until September, suggesting a prolonged period of high seawater temperatures.
 According to the 2017 Japanese government report, almost 75% of Japan's largest coral reef in Okinawa has died from bleaching.
+The source explains that 90% of the Sekisei reef, a popular scuba diving location, was bleached in this event.
+The same location experienced an additional bleaching outbreak in the summer of 2022 and was reported at 30 sites within the lagoon.

-In summer of 2024, rising sea temperatures were responsible for a major bleaching event that killed 61.2% of corals off Amami-Oshima island, Japan.
+In summer of 2024, rising sea temperatures were responsible for another major bleaching event that killed 61.2% of corals off Amami-Oshima island, Japan.
 The bleaching was brought on by sea temperatures 2° higher than in 2023.